After Loving You

-"After Loving You" is a song written by Eddie Miller.
+"After Loving You" is a song written by American songwriter Eddie Miller.
 It was originally recorded and released as a single by Eddy Arnold in 1962.
 His version was a top ten single on the US country songs chart that year.
 It was then recorded and released as a single by Della Reese in 1965.
 Her version was a top 40 US adult contemporary song the same year.
 In 1969, Elvis Presley recorded the track for an album.

 Eddy Arnold and Della Reese versions

 Eddie Miller had gained success composing songs, including writing "Don't Let the Rain Come Down" for The Serendipity Singers.
 Among the tunes he composed was a song called "After Loving You", which was first recorded by Eddy Arnold was produced by Chet Atkins.
 It was released as a single by the RCA Victor label in June 1962.
 It served as the B-side to "A Little Heartache".
 The B-side was a top ten single on the US Hot Country Songs chart, rising to number seven in 1962.
 It also reached the US Bubbling Under Hot 100 chart, peaking at number 12.
 It later was released on Arnold's 1964 studio album titled Sometimes I'm Happy, Sometimes I'm Blue.
 The song was then recorded by American singer Della Reese and released as the A-side to a single in June 1965 by ABC–Paramount Records.
 Reese's version rose to number 95 on the US Hot 100 and number 21 on the US adult contemporary chart in 1965.
 It appeared on her 1965 studio album C'mon and Hear Della Reese!.